tarof429/stuckathome/linux/README.md

 The shutdown and reboot commands are actually symlinks to systemctl.

-To get the current runlevel, use `systemctl`.
+To get the current target, use `systemctl`.

 ```sh
 systemctl get-default
 ```

-You can also get the run level by using `who`.
+You can get the run level by using `who`.

 ```sh
 $ who -r